collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Understand difference between origin (the default remote, and where you clone from), upstream (where you pull from), and fork (user account copy)
 * If you cloned from an organization, the origin is the organization account, if you cloned from a fork, the origin is your user account

+"Deleting a fork does not delete the original upstream repository.
+In fact, you can make any changes you want to your fork--add collaborators, rename files, generate GitHub Pages--with no effect on the original."
 -->

 </td></tr>